-Pro-democracy camp looks to have won Hong Kong election
+Pro-democracy camp looks to have won big in Hong Kong vote

-HONG KONG (AP) — The pro-democracy opposition appears to have swept to an resounding victory in Hong Kong elections, as a record turnout dealt a clear rebuke to city leader Carrie Lam and her handling of violent protests that have divided the Chinese territory.
+HONG KONG (AP) — The pro-democracy opposition appears to have swept to a resounding victory in Hong Kong elections, as a record turnout dealt a clear rebuke to city leader Carrie Lam and her handling of violent protests that have divided the Chinese territory.

-Some votes were still being counted Monday morning, but Hong Kong media tallied that the pro-democracy camp had easily won a majority in the vote for 452 district council seats.
+Some votes were still being counted Monday morning, but Hong Kong media tallied that the pro-democracy camp had won a commanding majority in the vote for 452 district council seats.

 The result could force the central government in Beijing to rethink how to handle the unrest, which is now in its sixth month.
 The district councils have little power, but the vote became a referendum on public support for the protests.

-The pro-democracy camp hailed its strong gains in the normally low-key race as a “victory” for the Hong Kong people.
-Candidates said Lam must heed protesters’ demands including free elections for the city’s leader and legislature, and an independent probe into alleged police brutality.
+The pro-democracy camp hailed its strong gains in the normally low-key race as a victory for the Hong Kong people.
+Winning candidates said Lam must heed the demands of protesters including free elections for the city’s leader and legislature, and an independent probe into alleged police brutality.

 “We won a small battle today but it shows that Hong Kong people have a chance to win the war.
 We will fight on,” said Henry Sin Ho-fai, a pro-democracy candidate who won.